szenius/school-admin/README.md

 mysql -u root -p < sql/build_test_db.sql
 ```

+Each database consists of three tables `teacher`, `student` and `registration`.
+Take a look at the diagram below to see the entity relationship model.

+"ADD DIAGRAM HERE"

+The tables `teacher` and `student` in the production database are also initialised with 9 emails each.
+Please refer to the [build script](https://github.com/szenius/school-admin/blob/master/sql/build_db.sql) to see the values added into the tables.

 ### Starting the Flask application
 To start the Flask application, please run the following from the root directory.
 ```